10,000+Completed ProjectsLow-voltage and surveillance work across Oakville, Halton Region, and the GTA.

 02

-Cat6 / PoE Cabling
+Cat6 / PoE cabling

 Low-voltage Cat6 runs from each camera position back to the NVR location.
 In finished interiors — common across South East Oakville — cable paths are planned to minimize disruption.